Fountain Valley, California Therapists

 Racial differences reflect differences in mental health struggles and needs.
 Fountain Valley is approximately 45 percent white, 35 percent Asian, and 16 percent Hispanic:

 - Over 13 percent of Asian Americans or Pacific Islanders were diagnosed with a mental illness in the past year.

 - Counselors often lack cultural competence with the Asian population, resulting in misdiagnosis and inadequate treatment.

 - Hispanics report a higher rate of feelings of sadness, worthlessness, and hopelessness than non-Hispanic whites.

 - The suicide rate for non-Hispanic whites is twice that of Hispanics.

-Evidently, each race has its own struggle with unhealthy mental thoughts and actions.
+Each race has its struggles with unhealthy thoughts and actions.
 Asians and Hispanics often struggle with language barriers and lack of insurance when it comes to receiving treatment.
 Cost barriers affect every race.